pyeventsourcing/eventsourcing/docs/topics/process.rst

 was constructed with ``setup_tables=True``, which is by default ``False`` in the ``Process`` class.

-The library's ``Multiprocess`` class can be used to run the ``system``.
-The system is run with three partitions.
-There is one operating system process for each partition for each application process, which makes nine operating system processes.
+The code below uses the library's ``Multiprocess`` class to run the ``system``.
+It will start one operating system process for each process application, which gives three child operating system processes.
-This system example can work with partitions because there are no causal dependencies between events in different partitions.
-(Causal dependencies not yet implemented.)

-The ``multiprocess`` object is constructed with the list of ``partition_ids``.

 .. code:: python

     from eventsourcing.application.multiprocess import Multiprocess

-    multiprocess = Multiprocess(system, partition_ids=partition_ids)
+    multiprocess = Multiprocess(system)

 The operating system processes can be started by using ``multiprocess`` as a context manager (calls ``start()`` on entry and ``close()`` on exit).
-Wait for the results, by polling the aggregate state.
+Wait for the results by polling the aggregate state.

 .. code:: python